socketstream/socketstream/README.md

 The Real-Time web has been touted for years, and it is very much in use.
 However there remains a number of challenges that have not been solved.
 Web Sockets will remain an important technology for delivering a _live_ experience on your website or mobile app.
 However with HTTP/2 and WebRTC other options come into play.
-SocketStream will help you to mix and match depending an what you aim to build.
+SocketStream will help you to mix and match depending on what you aim to build.

-It give you tools to manage your project:
+It gives you tools to manage your project:

 * Providing a sensible place to put everything
 * Accelerating deployment with integrated asset packing and CDN support